ravidorr/ForkSure/docs/features/SECURITY_IMPLEMENTATION.md

 ## 🛡️ Security Architecture

 ### Request Flow with Security:
-1. **Environment Check** → Verify app is running in secure environment
+1. **Environment Check** → Verify app is running in a secure environment
 2. **Input Validation** → Sanitize and validate user input
 3. **Rate Limiting** → Check if user has exceeded limits
 4. **AI Request** → Make secure request to AI service